national directors fellowship

 Wendy C. Goldberg, Director

-A joint initiative, NDF fast-tracks the professional experience of emerging stage directors and propels the advancement of new plays.
+A joint initiative, NDF fast-tracked the professional experience of emerging stage directors and propels the advancement of new plays.

-The program is 18 months of hands-on, practical experience.
-It connects early-career directors to a vast network of new writers, expands access to professional support services, and provides laboratory-like environments for observation and experimentation, equipping tomorrow’s stage directors with the skills, knowledge, and network to advance new play development and production around the country.
+The program was 18 months of hands-on, practical experience.
+Connecting early-career directors to a vast network of new writers, expanding access to professional support services, and providing laboratory-like environments for observation and experimentation, equipping tomorrow’s stage directors with the skills, knowledge, and network to advance new play development and production around the country.

 CURRENTLY WE ARE NOT ACCEPTING NEW APPLICANTS TO THIS PROGRAM

 For any future programming questions please contact email@example.com